From scheduling and prerequisites to dropping a class to getting waivers, all the most common questions we receive are answered here.

 Can students take two math classes at the same time?

 Yes.
-In order to take 2 math classes at the same time, students will need to have earned an A in math the previous 2 semesters and receive a teacher recommendation.
-The best two classes to double up in math are Geometry and Algebra II.
+In order to take 2 math classes at the same time, students will need to have earned an A in math the previous 2 semesters.
+Students are not allowed to take Algebra I and Geometry at the same time.
+The best two classes to double up with are Geometry and Algebra II.

 Can students take two science classes at the same time?